China Live

-China Live is a Chinese marketplace (food hall) in San Francisco, California, described as being of "epic proportions" that comprises various casual (China Live Restaurant) and fine dining restaurants (Eight Tables by George Chen), bars (China Live Bar Central and Cold Drinks Bar), and food and beverage sales, and retail items.
+China Live is a Chinese marketplace (food hall) in San Francisco, California, which is very large and comprises various casual and fine dining restaurants, bars and food and beverage outlets.
 China Live was founded by George and Cindy Chen.
-George Chen is an entrepreneur, formerly involved in several local landmark restaurants such as Betelnut, Xanadu, and Shanghai 1930, as an effort to "educate" San Francisco on "what real Chinese cuisine is".
+George Chen was formerly involved in several local restaurants including Betelnut, Xanadu, and Shanghai 1930.

-China Live was inspired by, and has been compared to, Eataly, a similar establishment based on Italian food.
+China Live was inspired by, and has been compared to, Eataly, a chain of similar establishments based on Italian food.

 A branch in Seattle's Denny Triangle neighborhood on the Amazon headquarters campus was announced in February 2020.
 China Live later delayed the food hall's opening to 2022 and ultimately cancelled its lease due to the COVID-19 pandemic.